sabrinaam/unixcommandlines/miscellaneous_commands.md

 ```
 cat HEADERCFILE FILEWITHNOHEADER > output
 ```
-### 11. Sort file by the 1st column
+### 11. Sort the file by the 1st column
 ```
 sort -k1 input > output
 ```
-### 12. Creating a new file with columns 2, 1 and 3 from another file
+### 12. Creating a new file with columns 2, 1, and 3 from another file
 ```
 awk '{print $2,$1,$3}' input>output
 ```